Story of the collapse

 Lowest-quoting contractor

-The selection of the least engaged main contractor with the lowest quote by far contributed to the failure.
+The selection of the main contractor with the lowest quote by some margin, which raised no queries during tender meetings, probably contributed to the failure.

-The contractor may have been ruthlessly motivated to win the contract or it may simply have priced the job incorrectly.
-In either case, it may have failed – intentionally or unintentionally – to identify risks posed by the arch-backfill construction system.
+The contractor may have been motivated to win the contract through low pricing or it may simply have priced the job incorrectly.
+In either case, it may have failed – intentionally or otherwise – to identify risks posed by the arch-backfill construction system.
+It did not raise any queries during the second-stage tender meeting, whereas the other three on the shortlist made comments about the designer’s two-hour presentation on the construction method and its constraints.

 Lessons on contractor choice

 PROCUREMENT.
-Carefully check and/or reject any quote that is alarmingly low, especially if the bidder offers no discussion showing their appreciation of the project’s complexities and risks.
+Carefully check and/or reject any quote that is worryingly low, especially if the bidder offers no discussion showing their appreciation of the project’s complexities and risks.

 CULTURE.
-Contractors need to feel able to admit oversights and submit amended quotes with more realistic prices.
+Contractors need to feel able to acknowledge mistakes or oversights and submit amended quotes with more realistic prices.
+Any failure to address these could lead to much greater impacts on the client and the contractor, including accidents causing substantial losses.

 Change of fill design